eriksl/esp8266-universal-io-bridge/README.md

 		gd	gpio-dump		none			dump gpio configuration and current status gg	gpio-get		gpio			for example gpio2; reads the the gpio as input (if set to mode input)
-		gm	gpio-mode		varies			none: dump all gpio's
+		gm	gpio-mode		VARIES			none: dump all gpio's
 											<gpio> disable: disable the gpio
 											<gpio> input: set gpio to input
-											<gpio> output <startup>: set gpio to output,
+											<gpio> output <startup state>: set gpio to output,
-												set <startup> to 0 or 1 to define the startup value (after boot)
+												set <startup state> to 0 or 1 to configure the state of the output directly after boot.
 											<gpio> bounce <direction> <delay> <repeat> <autotrigger>
 												<direction> = up or down, specifying whether to bounce
 													from "off" or "on"